 Rising political tensions could reduce trade volume, investment, technological exchange and other economic activities between major international economies, resulting in a material adverse effect on global economic conditions and the stability of global financial markets.
 Additionally, increasing tariffs could impact raw material prices, the cost of component parts and transportation.
 Any of the foregoing could have an adverse effect on FF's business, prospects, financial condition and results of operations.
-The Biden administration may also enact policy changes that could have an impact on FF's business.
+The Biden administration may also enact policy changes that could have an impact on FF's business, such as the recent Executive Order on Addressing United States Investments in Certain National Security Technologies and Products in Countries of Concern.

-Continued or increased price competition in the automotive industry generally, and in electric and other alternative fuel vehicles, may harm FF's husiness.
+Continued or increased price competition in the automotive industry generally, and in electric and other alternative fuel vehicles, may harm FF's business.